Host a fun and simple adult Easter egg hunt with these inexpensive ideas. Why should the kids have all the fun?!

 This post contains affiliate links at no extra cost to you.
 Please see my full disclosure here.

-Adult Easter Eggs
+Adult Easter Egg Supplies

-Extra Large Easter Eggs
+- Extra Large Easter Eggs

-Nips (mini alcohol bottles)
+- Nips (mini alcohol bottles)

 Plus, as this is for the Bling on the crafts blog hop, they are already gold!

 They are the perfect size to hold mini alcohol bottles-or nips as they are called in Rhode Island.

-- Lottery Tickets
+- Lottery Ticket

 - Cigars for the guys

-- Truth or Dare Questions
+- Truth or Dare Questions or other Easter games

 - Make it a Scavenger Hunt